time/Time

 sub

-returns the duration Time
+returns the duration Time-time.

 (Time sub time(time)) -> duration